 SportsKnicks Phil Jackson talks to Luke Walton about coaching Knicks Interim head coach Luke Walton of the Golden State Warriors walks off the court following the NBA game against the Phoenix Suns at Talking Stick Resort Arena on Nov.
 27, 2015 in Phoenix.
 Photo Credit: Getty Images / Christian Petersen By Al Iannazzone email@example.com @Al_Iannazzone April 17, 2016 9:26 PM Print Share fbShare Tweet Email Phil Jackson has spoken to current Warriors assistant Luke Walton about the Knicks’ coaching job, a league source confirmed yesterday.
 The source called it a “conversation.”
 The New York Post first reported that they talked.
 Jackson has said he will speak to people he knows and “has compatibility with,” and Walton fills both criteria.
 He played on two of Jackson’s five Lakers championship teams.
 Whether Walton would want to leave the NBA-champion Warriors for a rebuilding situation is unknown, but a report claimed he told Jackson he’s not interested at this time.
 He could be a sought-after candidate this offseason, Walton coached Golden State to a 39-4 mark this season when head coach Steve Kerr was sidelined after back surgery.
 The Warriors don’t run the triangle offense, but use principles of it.
 Jackson said he also will interview interim coach Kurt Rambis, who is believed to be a leading candidate for the job.
 Rambis went 9-19 after replacing Derek Fisher and made it a point of emphasis to teach the players the triangle.
 Fisher tried to add wrinkles to the offense and didn’t have the same relationship with Jackson as Rambis does.
 Rambis is expected to stay with the Knicks in some capacity, even if it’s not as head coach.
 By Al Iannazzone firstname.lastname@example.org @Al_Iannazzone Al Iannazzone has been covering the Knicks and the NBA for Newsday since January 2012 after following the NBA for 11 years for The Record (N.J.).
 Al appeared regularly on the YES Network's Nets pregame show in 2005-11.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.